November 22, 2017

 10 Architects Talk About Their Thanksgiving Plans

-Architects Denise Scott Brown, Richard Meier, Elizabeth Diller, and more, divulge their Turkey Day traditions, old and new.
+Denise Scott Brown, Richard Meier, Elizabeth Diller, and other architects divulge their Turkey Day traditions, old and new.

 Renowned chef Alice Waters once told Elle Decor, “If I weren’t involved with food, I’d be working in architecture.”
 In that spirit and just in time for Turkey Day, Metropolis asked ten architects to weigh in on what Thanksgiving looks like at their homes.
 Does form follow function at their table setting?
 Does their approach to turkey carving resemble a building section?
 From oxtail stew to secret family cranberry sauce and birthday candles in the pumpkin pie, see their traditions – old and new – below: